Petham Primary School

 In Key Stage 1 the children revise the 44 sounds and learn alternative graphemes, for example 'ay' as in play and 'ou' as in cloud.
 Towards the end of Key Stage 1 and moving in to Key Stage 2, we teach the children important 'spelling rules'.
 This enables children to make the shift from writing phonetically to spelling words accurately.

 At Petham we use Little Wandle Letters and Sounds to support the children's word reading and comprehension skills.
-Each week the children in EYFS and Year 1 will read with either their class teacher or teaching assistant 3 times a week.
-The book your child reads will be carefully matched to their latest phonics assessment to ensure they are reading at the appropriate level.
+Each week the children in EYFS and Year 1, and any child on our rapid catch-up program, will read with a trained adult 3 times a week.
+The books our pupils read are carefully matched to their latest phonics assessment to ensure they are reading at the appropriate level.